Cisco-Kosha/airtable-connector/README.md

 With Airtable you can create spreadsheets that function like databases.

-The Kosha Airtable connecter enables you to perform REST API operations from the Airtable API in your Kosha workflow or custom application.
-Using the Kosha Airtable connecter, you can directly access the Airtable platform to:
+The Kosha Airtable connector enables you to perform REST API operations from the Airtable API in your Kosha workflow or custom application.
+Using the Kosha Airtable connector, you can directly access the Airtable platform to:

 * Create bases (or databases)
 * Add records